 Sink

-• One end user
+• An end consumer

-• A recovery or disposal site
+• A recycling or disposal site

-• A long term storage place
+• A long-term storage location

 The sink in single-stage and multi-stage logistics systems